Downloads/Uploads – How data comes and goes from the Internet

 For example, the computer you are sitting at is most likely a client.
 You use it to visit websites and use content from the Internet.
 But where does this content come from?

-And that's where the servers come into play.
-In simple terms, a server is a computer that waits all day to receive a request from a client somewhere on the Internet.
-For example, if you type an internet address into your browser and then press “Enter”, this is a request to the server behind this internet address.
+And that's where servers come in.
+In a simplified sense, a server is a computer that waits all day for a client to send it a request from somewhere on the Internet.
+For example, if you type an Internet address into your browser and then press "Enter", this is a request to the server behind that Internet address.

-Translated into German, this request could sound something like this: “Hey dear server, I would like to visit the website that is stored on your server.”.
+This request might sound something like: "Hey dear server, I would like to visit the website that is stored on your server.

-In most cases the server will then reply: “Hey dear client, no problem.
-Get ready then here comes the website…”.
+The server will then in most cases reply: "Hey dear client, no problem.
+Get ready then here comes the web page...".

 Download

-And here a download begins!
-The server will now start copying the website to your computer.
-You copy the files from the server.
-That’s why this process is called “Download”.
+And here begins a download!
+The server will now start a copy process of the website to your computer.
+You will copy the files from the server.
+That's why this process is called "Download".

 Only after you have downloaded this website it will be displayed in your browser.
 Therefore, after entering the Internet address and pressing the Enter key, you usually have a short delay until the website is displayed.